Britteco

 Foam filling tank decommissioning UK underground fuel tank

-Industrial Foam Filling Solutions Across the UK
+Industrial Foam Filling, Void Filling & Tank Decommissioning Services Across the UK

 Request a Quote

 Britteco uses advanced RG22-grade water-based industrial hardfoam systems engineered for controlled expansion, uniform flow, and long-term structural stability in demanding underground and confined environments.
+The foam flows easily into complex spaces, filling voids completely without excessive pressure on surrounding structures.

 The material is extremely lightweight — approximately 22 kg per cubic metre once cured — which makes it far lighter than traditional concrete or grout-based alternatives while still providing excellent stabilisation performance.